RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 ## Introduction

-The TechDocs feature of Roadie Backstage allows markdown files written alongside the code of your components to appear in Backstage as styled HTML documentation.
+The Tech Docs feature of Roadie Backstage allows markdown files written alongside the code of your components to appear in Backstage as styled HTML documentation.
 Because this documentation is centralized in Backstage, it is more likely to be found and used by other people in your organization.

 ![a page of basic documentation for a service in the Backstage service catalog](./sample-service-docs-backstage.png)